yairEO/tagify/README.md

 * <del>ARIA accessibility support</del>(Component too generic for any meaningful ARIA)
 * Supports read-only mode to the whole component or per-tag
 * Each tag can have any properties desired (class, data-whatever, readonly...)
-* Automatically disallow duplicate tags (vis "settings" object)
+* Automatically disallow duplicate tags (via "settings" object)
 * Has built-in CSS loader, if needed (Ex. <em>AJAX</em> whitelist pulling)
 * Tags can be trimmed via `hellip` by giving `max-width` to the `tag` element in your `CSS`
 * RTL alignment ([See demo](https://yaireo.github.io/tagify/#section-rtl))